NaviDSX/S10/README.md

 ### Describe the contents of the JSON file in detail.
 You need to explain each element in detail.
  [JSON File Explained](JSON.md)

-### Share the link to your Github file where you have calculated the best K clusters for your 50 dog dataset.
+### Share the link to your Github file where you have calculated the best K clusters for your dataset.
  [S12_Part2.ipynb](S12_Part2.ipynb)

 ### Share the link to your hardhat, vest, mask and boots Images Folder on GitHub